 Welcome to what I hope is one of the most interesting and in-depth parts of the website.
 Since the establishment of a monastic manor at Eyebury in the 12th century Eye has had a rich and diverse history.

 2014 was the Centenary of the start of the Great War which began on July 28 1914 and ended on November 11, 1918.
 Britain itself entered the war on the 4 August 1914.
-As part of this I released a full digital version of the Souvenir Book of Eye, this is the first time to my knowledge this has been available to read online.
-This book is quite unique and was published in 1920 as a memory of the Eye Patriotic Society and all those that came from the village and fought in the Great War.
+As part of this I released a full digital version of the Souvenir Book of Eye.
+This is the first time to my knowledge this unique book has been available to read on-line.
+The book was published in 1920 as a memory of the Eye Patriotic Society and all those that came from the village and fought in the Great War.
 Click here for a readable copy.

 Most of the information on here has been gathered from the archive of Peterborough Library (and thanks to the helpful and friendly staff who work in the archive section), the internet and Google books.
 I also recommend Eye Life (1971) by Vicar at the time Philip J Randall.

 Last I came across this little gem in a January 1895 news article: “On Thursday morning Ernest Collision, a lad, whilst standing near the Infant School commenced to lick one of the iron rods of the fence, when his tongue became frozen fast to the iron.
 The poor little fellow could not call for help, and had it not been for the providential appearance of Mr. George Pask, who ran and fetched some warm water and loosened the imprisoned member, the consequences might have been very serious.”
 I do hope young Ernest learned his lesson and went on to have a full and productive life.

 Do you have any old photos of the village I can share on this site?
 Or maybe you’ve got something you’d like to add.
 If so please send them to firstname.lastname@example.org.